British Tennis Champion, Annabel Croft retired from professional tennis at the age of twenty-one.

 Annabel is married to former America’s cup and Admiral’s cup yachtsman Mel Coleman.
 In 2009, they together launched the Annabel Croft Tennis Academy at the National Tennis Centre.
 They have two daughters named Amber Rose and Lily and a son, Charlie.

 Annabel presents for BBC Radio 5 live and many world feeds for selected international Tennis events.
 Her main TV role is being the Tennis Anchor for International Eurosport covering the French and Australian Opens, as well as presenting and being a pundit on Amazon’s coverage of the US Open.
 For many years Annabel presented for Sky Sports coverage.

 Every year, Annabel Croft plays an integral role in the coverage of Wimbledon, hosting Live@Wimbledon for 4 years for the Tournament hosts and its global Internet audience as well as BBC Radio 5 Live.

 Annabel presents and commentates on the four Grand Slams – The Australian Open in Melbourne, The French Open in Paris for Eurosport, Wimbledon for BBC TV and Radio and The US Open in New York for Amazon Prime Video.
 Annabel presents as a presenter / pundit / commentator virtually every major tennis tournament throughout the year for Eurosport and Sky.
-This year 2017 Annabel will continue to be part of the BBC TV Presentation Team at Wimbledon.
+Annabel continued to be part of the BBC TV Presentation Team at Wimbledon throughout 2017.

 Contact us about working with Annabel Croft